Skip to Content

 Gas/Electric

-This is the type of unit we had for most of our 20+ years on the road, and they do a perfectly fine job.
-When hooked up to shore power, the 120AC element heats the water.
+This is the type of unit we had for most of our 20+ years of full-time living on the road (and is the style we have now in our Outdoors RV travel trailer), and they do a perfectly fine job.
+When hooked up to shore power, the 120V AC element can be used to heat the water.
 When off the grid, we use propane.
-The only exception to that is if our 7.5 kW onboard generator is already in use, we heat water on electric while that power is flowing anyway.

 What Is a Standard Water Heater In an RV?

-Most commonly, standard RV water heaters have been supplied to RV manufacturers by one of two companies.
+Most commonly, standard RV water heaters have been supplied to RV manufacturers by one of two companies:

 Suburban

+Suburban, a top manufacturer of RV water heaters, furnaces, ranges, and induction cooktops for more than 70 years, is owned by Airxcel.
 Suburban is one of the most common brands of water heaters found in RVs.
 Our rig came with quite a large bi-fuel Suburban model, actually — 12 gallons!
-That’s incredibly luxurious in an RV!
+That’s incredibly luxurious in an RV (though our new travel trailer water heater, a 6-gallon Suburban gas-electric model, has been supplying us with all the hot water we need, too)!

 Atwood/Dometic